End-to-End Quantum Algorithm for Topology Optimization in Structural Mechanics: Introduction

 Quantum computing offers a fundamentally different route to overcome this challenge.
-By encoding each candidate structure as a quantum state, a quantum computer can exploit the exponentially large Hilbert space to process all possible structures in superposition.
+By encoding each candidate structure as a quantum state, a quantum computer can exploit an exponentially large Hilbert space to process all possible structures in superposition.
 Grover's algorithm \cite{grover_fast_1996}, for example, naturally exploits this exponential space for global search, enabling a quadratic speedup in identifying optimal or near-optimal configurations.
 At the same time, repeatedly solving large systems of linear equations arising from the FEM analysis is another major computational bottleneck in TO.
-Here, quantum linear system algorithms, such as the Harrow-Hassidim-Lloyd (HHL) algorithm \cite{harrow_quantum_2009}, the Quantum Singular Value Transform (QSVT) \cite{gilyen_quantum_2019, martyn_grand_2021}, and others \cite{costa_optimal_2022, liu_improved_2025, dalzell_shortcut_2024} have the potential to give up to exponential speedups.
-Together, the combinatorial search over candidate structures and the underlying physical simulations required for their evaluation could benefit from quantum acceleration.
-The central challenge, however, is to integrate these components into a coherent quantum workflow without introducing classical overheads that would eliminate any achievable speedup \cite{aaronson_read_2015}.
+Here, quantum linear system algorithms, such as the Harrow-Hassidim-Lloyd (HHL) algorithm \cite{harrow_quantum_2009}, the Quantum Singular Value Transform (QSVT) \cite{gilyen_quantum_2019, martyn_grand_2021}, and others \cite{costa_optimal_2022, liu_improved_2025, dalzell_shortcut_2024} have the potential to achieve exponential speedups.
+Combining the combinatorial search over candidate structures and a simulation-based performance assessment of the underlying physical system could benefit from substantial quantum acceleration.
+However, the central challenge is to integrate these components into a coherent quantum workflow without introducing (classical) overheads that would eliminate any achievable speedup \cite{aaronson_read_2015}, for example, state preparation of large matrices or read-outs of displacement vectors.